The spectrum and mass anomalous dimension of SU(2) adjoint QCD with two Dirac flavours: The lightest particles

-The primary focus of our investigation is the spectrum of lowest lying bound states in Minimal Walking Technicolor.
+The primary focus of our investigation is the spectrum of lowest lying bound states in adjoint QCD.
 The bound state spectrum consists of mesonic states, glueballs, and mixed fermion-gluon states.
 We consider these states as functions of the renormalised fermion mass, which we take to be the PCAC mass $\mpcac$, determined through the partially conserved axial-vector current relation.
 In addition to the particle masses, we have determined the string tension $\sigma$ from the static quark-antiquark potential and the pseudoscalar decay constant $F_\pi$.

 The considered mesonic states include the pseudoscalar ones created by $\bar{\psi_i}\gamma_5 \delta_{ij} \psi_j$ in the singlet and $\bar{\psi_i}\gamma_5 \tau^{a}_{ij} \psi_j$, $a=1,2,3$, in the triplet channel, where $\tau^{a}$ are the Pauli matrices, corresponding to the adjoint eta prime meson ($m_{\aetap}$) and the pseudoscalar meson ($\mps$), respectively.
 The triplet and singlet channel for the operator $\bar{\psi_i} \psi_j$ correspond to the scalar meson ($\ms$) and the adjoint $f_0$ ($m_{\afn}$) meson.
 In addition, also the vector meson ($\mv$), created by $\bar{\psi_i}\gamma_k \psi_j$ ($k$ in spatial direction), and the pseudovector meson ($\mpv$) in the triplet channel, created by $\bar{\psi_i}\gamma_5 \gamma_k \psi_j$, have been considered.
 In the current analysis we have also measured the scalar glueball ($\mgb$) and a mixed fermion-gluon state with \shalf ($\msh$).